mroberge/hydrofunctions/docs/installation.rst

 pre-configured, pre-compiled download, along with a huge number of scientific libraries (packages).
 It also includes a tool, `conda`, which manages and updates these packages.
-Conda also creates 'environments', which are isolated installations of Python, just in case your ArcGIS software uses a different version of Python than some other piece of software.
+Conda also creates 'environments', which are isolated installations of Python, just in case your ArcGIS software (for example) uses a different version of Python than some other piece of software.

 If you want to install Jupyter notebooks at the same time that you install hydrofunctions, or if you want to use Python 2 and 3 at the same time, or if